-Provided, however, that (A) two and one-half hours for half-day kindergarten, (B) five hours for full-day kindergarten and grades one through six, or (C) five and one-half hours for grades seven through twelve shall be considered one superintendents' conference day authorized pursuant to Education Law §3604(8), and provided that such conferences occur on days when the regular day schools of the school district may legally be in session, and provided further that such conference days may not be scheduled for routine school administrative matters such as the grading of assignments, the preparation of pupil assignments, record-keeping, or the preparation of lesson plans.
+(1) Superintendents' conferences to provide staff development activities that are related to implementation of the new high learning standards and assessments, general staff orientation, curriculum development, in service education, or parent-teacher conferences may be credited toward the annual instructional requirement.
+Provided, however, that the average scheduled hours for a school day based on the school calendar (e.g., 5 hours for elementary, 5.5 for secondary) shall be considered one superintendents' conference day authorized pursuant to Education Law §3604(8) and a district may use up to the product of four such hour amounts in a given school year, and provided that such conferences occur on days when the regular day schools of the school district may legally be in session, and provided further that such conference days may not be scheduled for routine school administrative matters such as the grading of assignments, the preparation of pupil assignments, record-keeping, or the preparation of lesson plans.
 Such superintendents' conferences authorized pursuant Education Law §3604(8), may be held, if the school district so elects, in the last two weeks of August, subject to collective bargaining requirements pursuant to article fourteen of the Civil Service Law.

-- (i) Regents examinations and other state assessments. - (1) Regents examinations.
+(i) Regents examinations and other state assessments.

+(1) Regents examinations.
 For only the grade levels sitting for a Regents examination, a district may schedule the average number of instructional hours it provides on non-examination days for days on which Regents examinations or Rating Day(s) are held, and have such hours count toward the annual minimum hourly requirement.
 On such days, attendance need not be taken, and attendance may not be assumed and claimed for State aid purposes under any circumstances.
-If grades seven through twelve are housed in the same building, school district officials may excuse the students from any grade level for which an examination is not being offered if their class schedules are disrupted by the Regents examination schedule and if staff are needed to properly administer such examinations. - (2) New York State Assessments.
-Session days during which New York State mathematics assessments, are administered are days on which attendance must be taken and which instructional hours count toward the annual minimum hourly requirement. - (3) Other state assessments.
+If grades seven through twelve are housed in the same building, school district officials may excuse the students from any grade level for which an examination is not being offered if their class schedules are disrupted by the Regents examination schedule and if staff are needed to properly administer such examinations.

+(2) New York State Assessments.
+Session days during which New York State Assessments, including but not limited to the Grades 3-8 English language arts and mathematics assessments, are administered are days on which attendance must be taken and which instructional hours count toward the annual minimum hourly requirement.

+(3) Other state assessments.
 On session days during which alternative and/or pathway assessments, as defined in section 100.2(f) and (mm) of this Title, are administered, attendance must be taken and only actual instructional hours for pupils in attendance, including the examination time, may be included within the instructional hour requirement.
 Grade levels that are excused from instruction on those days may not have hours count toward the requirement.